Mechanism Shift During Post-training from Autoregressive to Masked Diffusion Language Models: Abstract

 \section{Abstract}

-Post-training pretrained Autoregressive models (ARMs) into Masked Diffusion models (MDMs) has emerged as a cost-effective strategy to overcome the limitations of sequential generation.
-However, the internal algorithmic transformations induced by this paradigm shift remain unexplored, leaving it unclear whether post-trained MDMs acquire genuine bidirectional reasoning capabilities or merely repackage autoregressive heuristics.
-In this work, we address this question by conducting a comparative circuit analysis of ARMs and their MDM counterparts.
-Our analysis reveals a systematic ``mechanism shift'' dependent on the \textbf{structural nature of the task}.
-Structurally, we observe a distinct divergence: while MDMs largely retain autoregressive circuitry for tasks dominated by local causal dependencies, they abandon initialized pathways for global planning tasks, exhibiting distinct rewiring characterized by increased early-layer processing.
-Semantically, we identify a transition from \textbf{sharp}, localized specialization in ARMs to \textbf{distributed} integration in MDMs.
-Through these findings, we conclude that diffusion post-training does not merely adapt model parameters but fundamentally reorganizes internal computation to support \textbf{non-sequential global planning}.
+Post-training pretrained autoregressive models (ARMs) into masked diffusion models (MDMs) has emerged as a cost-effective way to overcome the limitations of sequential generation.
+Yet it remains unclear whether post-trained MDMs acquire genuinely new computational mechanisms or merely re-express autoregressive computation in a non-autoregressive form.
+Through a comparative circuit analysis of ARMs and their MDM counterparts post-trained from the same backbones, we uncover two complementary axes of reorganization.
+Structurally, the shift is task-dependent: MDMs preserve autoregressive circuitry on locally causal tasks but abandon inherited pathways and front-load computation into early layers on global tasks.
+Semantically, the shift is consistent across regimes: sharp, localized specialization in ARMs gives way to distributed integration in MDMs.
+Together, these findings show that diffusion post-training is not a surface-level change in the generation procedure but a reorganization of internal computation whose depth depends on the task.